tlourey/tlourey.github.io/pages/linux-tips.md

 See <https://documentation.ubuntu.com/server/how-to/software/automatic-updates/#reboots>

 Default is false.
-Change to true if it should autoreboot the server.
+Change to true if it should auto-reboot the server.
 If changing to true consider if `Automatic-Reboot-WithUsers` and/or `Unattended-Upgrade::Automatic-Reboot-Time` should be changed.

 ```python